MicrosoftDocs/power-platform/power-platform/admin/security/faqs.md

   - To be updated.

   [A04:2021–Insecure Design](https://owasp.org/Top10/A04_2021-Insecure_Design/):
-  - Power Platform has been built on a culture and methodology of Secure Design which gets constantly reinforced through Microsoft's industry leading [SDL](https://www.microsoft.com/securityengineering/sdl/practices) practices of [Threat Modeling](https://www.microsoft.com/securityengineering/sdl/threatmodeling).
+  - Power Platform has been built on a culture and methodology of secure design, which gets constantly reinforced through Microsoft's industry leading [SDL](https://www.microsoft.com/securityengineering/sdl/practices) practices of [Threat Modeling](https://www.microsoft.com/securityengineering/sdl/threatmodeling).
   - The robust Threat Modeling review process ensures that Power Platform identifies the threats during design phase, tracks them, mitigates them, and validates to make sure that the threats have been mitigated.
   - The process also accounts for all new changes to the services that are already live, through regular reviews so that this is a continuous process that helps to address most common insecure design issues by relying on the [STRIDE](/azure/security/develop/threat-modeling-tool-threats#stride-model) model.
   - Microsoft's SDL is equivalent of the OWASP Software Assurance Maturity Model ([SAMM](https://owaspsamm.org/)) with both of them built on the premise that Secure Design is integral to web application security.

   [A05:2021-Security Misconfiguration](https://owasp.org/Top10/A05_2021-Security_Misconfiguration/):
   - One of the foundations of the Power Platform design principles is "Default Deny" where customers need to review, and opt in for new features and configurations.
-  - Any misconfigurations during the build time will be caught through integrated security analysis by leveraging [Secure Development Tools](https://marketplace.visualstudio.com/items?itemName=securedevelopmentteam.vss-secure-development-tools)
+  - Any misconfigurations during the build time will be caught through integrated security analysis by using [Secure Development Tools](https://marketplace.visualstudio.com/items?itemName=securedevelopmentteam.vss-secure-development-tools)
-  - In addition, Power Platform goes through Dynamic Analysis Security Testing ([DAST](https://www.microsoft.com/securityengineering/sdl/practices#practice10)) by leveraging an internal service that is built on OWASP Top 10 risks.
+  - In addition, Power Platform goes through Dynamic Analysis Security Testing ([DAST](https://www.microsoft.com/securityengineering/sdl/practices#practice10)) by using an internal service that is built on OWASP Top 10 risks.

   [A06:2021-Vulnerable and Outdated Components](https://owasp.org/Top10/A06_2021-Vulnerable_and_Outdated_Components/):
   - Power Platform follows Microsoft's industry leading [SDL](https://www.microsoft.com/securityengineering/sdl/practices) practices to manage open-source and third-party components.
 As part of this process, the [Tools and Techniques](https://www.microsoft.com/securityengineering/opensource/?activetab=security+analysis%3aprimaryr3) involve maintaining complete inventory, performing security analysis, keeping the components up to date, and aligning them with a tested and tried security incident response process.
-  - In some rare cases, the process takes time due to external dependencies which is why there will still be some copies of outdated components in some applications.
+  - In some rare cases, the process takes time due to external dependencies that is why there will still be some copies of outdated components in some applications.
 However, as per the above process, those will be tracked and updated once dependencies have been addressed.

   [A07:2021-Identification and Authentication Failures](https://owasp.org/Top10/A07_2021-Identification_and_Authentication_Failures/):
   - Power Platform is built on and depends on Azure Active Directory (Azure AD) for both identification and authentication.
-  - Azure AD helps Power Platform to enable multiple [secure features](https://azure.microsoft.com/services/active-directory/#features) such as single sign on (SSO), multifactor authentication, and single platform to engage with both internal and external users more securely.
+  - Azure AD helps Power Platform to enable multiple [secure features](https://azure.microsoft.com/services/active-directory/#features) such as single sign-on (SSO), multi-factor authentication, and single platform to engage with both internal and external users more securely.
   - Together with Power Platform's upcoming implementation of Azure AD's Continuous Access Evaluation ([CAE](/azure/active-directory/conditional-access/concept-continuous-access-evaluation)), the experience will be even more secure, reliable, and performant for end users.

   [A08:2021-Software and Data Integrity Failures](https://owasp.org/Top10/A08_2021-Software_and_Data_Integrity_Failures/):